Renovation Loan Program

 Payoff of non-PACE secured or unsecured debt that financed energy-related improvements

 • For limited cash-out refinances, up to 15% of the appraised value of the property.
 The energy-related debt must be paid off in full.
-Partial payoffs are not permitted Note: If a HomeStyle® Energy loan includes both new energy-related improvements and payoff of previously acquired energy-related debt, the total of both cannot exceed 15%
+Partial payoffs are not permitted Note: If a HomeStyle® Refresh loan includes both new energy-related improvements and payoff of previously acquired energy-related debt, the total of both cannot exceed 15%

 Payoff of existing PACE loan